 In any case, your choice will ultimately guide the interment and memorial options available to you.
 No matter which type you choose, at the Adelaide Cemeteries Authority we offer a diverse range of beautiful burial and cremation memorial options across our four distinctive cemeteries.

 For additional information about burial, cremation and entombment visit the FAQ section.

-Once you have decided on burial or cremation, it’s now time to choose a place to remember.
+Once you have decided on burial or cremation, it’s now time to find your perfect place.
 Selecting a special area that best reflects the deceased and how they wished to be remembered is important as this is the place that family, friends and future generations will continue to interact with.

 At the Adelaide Cemeteries Authority we provide a diverse range of beautiful burial and cremation memorial options across our four distinctive cemeteries - Enfield Memorial Park, Cheltenham Cemetery, Smithfield Memorial Park and West Terrace Cemetery, each catering for specific religious and cultural needs.
 Among them are flowered gardens, pristine lawns, quaint little alcoves, above ground vaults and serene, bushland settings.

 Our friendly memorial consultants are here to help you find that perfect place.
 Contact us to today make an appointment.
-If you already know what you are looking for, you can use our price comparison tool to compare our fees and charges.
+If you already know what you are looking for.
 Cost will vary according to the type and location of the burial or cremation memorial as well as the cemetery you choose.

 Choosing a funeral director